smaroukis/smaroukis.github.io/_posts/2020-04-20-how-i-built-this.md

 gem 'github-pages', group: :jekyll_plugins
 ```

 A few things to note here.
 We are forced into `kramdown` for markup, `mathjax` for maths, and `rouge` for syntax highlighting.
-This is important later on because even if we specify something different, when we deploy to `master` these are what is being used. {: .notice}
+This is important later on because even if we specify something different, when we deploy to `master` these are what is being used. {:.notice}

 ### Aside: How to Override the GitHub Pages --Safe Build